Cho Oh-hyun: Works

 He has written Anthropology of Manak Gathas, which is published in Korean, Singhalese, English, Hindi, German, etc.

 A volume of his work, For Nirvana: 108 Zen Sijo Poems, was translated by Heinz Insu Fenkl and published by Columbia University Press in 2016.

-Present Position

-Spiritual Master of Shinhungsa Temple of the 3rd Diocese of the Jogye Order of Korean Buddhism, Mugum Seonwon hermitage (not present Seon retreat House) of Baekdamsa Temple at Mt.
-Naeseorak.

-The Chief Executive Director of Manhae Foundation (the Society for the Promotion and Practice of Manhae's Thoughts) (Manhae Sasang Silcheon Seonyang-hoe).
-Manhae Foundation awards The Manhae Prizes on August 12 ever year.

-Present Stay

-Seorak Musan Cho Oh-Hyun resides at Mugum Seonwon hermitage and Simwoojang (ox-herding hermitage) of Manhaemaul(village).
+A collection of his "story sijo" prose poems, Tales from the Temple, also translated by Heinz Insu Fenkl was published by Codhill Press in 2019.